-During the Company's fiscal year ended December 31, 1996, the Company had no compensation committee or other committee of the Board of Directors performing similar functions.
-Decisions concerning compensation of executive officers were made during such fiscal year by persons who were members of the Company's Board of Directors, including Robert E. Rose, an executive officer of the Company.
+During the Company's fiscal year ended December 31, 1997, the Company had no compensation committee, although the Executive Committee of the Board of Directors performed certain similar functions with respect to the compensation of the Company's executive officers and bonuses.
+See "Board of Directors Report on Executive Compensation -- General," "-- Annual Cash Bonus Incentives" and "-- Compensation of the Chief Executive Officer."
+Decisions concerning compensation of executive officers were made during such fiscal year by persons who were members of the Company's Board of Directors, including Robert E. Rose, who was an executive officer of the Company at such time.